StrumentiResistenti/Compassh/README.md

 # by public key and the public key must be activated with ssh-add before
 # trying to connect to the remote host.
 #
-# Each VPN has also a local port paired.
+# Each VPN has also a paired local port.
 Local ports must be unique among
 # all defined VPNs and are used to identify running VPNs too.
-That port is
+Local ports
-# the SOCKS enabled port CompaSSH will use to route connections and can
+# accept SOCKS connections and CompaSSH will use them to route trafic.
-# be used as well by any SOCKS enabled application, like web browsers, to
+# Last but not least, local ports can be used as well by any SOCKS enabled
-# forward connections through a VPN.
+# application, like web browsers, to forward connections through a VPN.
 #
 VPN:
   home: